Help Make the World a Better Place

-For close to fourty years the Belize Audubon Society (BAS) has served Belize as environmental conscience and teacher and today is involved in all aspects of nature conservation and education in the country.
-When you visit protected areas in Belize you're likely to be greeted by friendly BAS park wardens, staff or volunteers.
-They are responsible for managing the nation's best known attractions, including the world renowned Cockscomb Jaguar Reserve, Blue Hole National Park and Half Moon Cay The BAS also publishes a useful guide to the protected areas of Belize and their quarterly newsletter sent to all members is a great way to stay in touch with Belize after you've returned home from your trip.
+For over 40 years the Belize Audubon Society (BAS) has served Belize as environmental conscience and today is involved in all aspects of nature conservation and education in the country.
+When you visit protected areas in Belize you're likely to be greeted by friendly BAS park wardens.
+They are responsible for managing the nation's best known attractions, including the world renowned Cockscomb Jaguar Reserve, Blue Hole National Park and Half Moon Cay.
+Our trips to the incredible Lighthouse Reef Marine Reserve are operated in partnership with the BAS and funds the annual budget of the ranger station located on this remote atoll.

 The Belize Zoo & Tropical Education Center

 For 30 years the Belize zoo has provided a home to orphaned and injured animals native to Belize and today the zoo is home to all five species of wild cats, Baird's tapir, howler monkey, crocodile, king vultures, jabiru stork and all sorts of other strange and wonderful mammals, reptiles and birds.